hitarth031099/ramp-fe-challenge-hitarth/README.md

 ## Submission

 You will submit a ZIP file.
-It should contain a folder named `ramp-fe-challenge-solved` with the following file structure
+It should contain a folder named `ramp-fe-challenge-hitarth` with the following file structure

 ```
 ramp-fe-challenge-solved